-Hi there, I’m Kari, and welcome to my blog!
-Here’s a brief rundown of what you’ll find here and a not-so-brief background on why this all exists.
+Hey I’m Kari, the personal development enthusiast behind the blog!
+Here’s a brief rundown on what you’ll find here, who I write for, and why this all exists.

-Overeating.
-Diets suck.
-And exercising in order to lose weight (instead of just to feel good) sucks too.
-If you’ve been there, then you will enjoy the topics I cover in my emotional eating section.
-They’re a far cry from typical advice – which is exactly why I love writing about it.
+Diets suck, and exercising in order to lose weight (instead of just to feel good) sucks too.
+If you’ve been there, then you will enjoy my psycho-spiritual approach to weight loss. (“Psycho” = psychology; but yes, it’s also crazy.)

 My Background on Weight Loss

 I’m passionate about Total Body Acceptance because I used to be a yo-yo dieter, which, as you may know, crushes your happiness and self-esteem.

 At the age of 9 I was taught how to count calories and that I shouldn’t have more than 1800 of them in a day – otherwise I would stay fat.
 And if I ate less than 1800 I would lose weight.
 Cool math.

 Now, the people who told me this meant well.
 I was chubby and craved awful food (like fast food and sweets) – so I knew they meant well.
 They wanted me to stop as much as I wanted to stop.

 Even as a young kid, I knew that being fat made me different.
 I couldn’t play like my friends could and boys weren’t interested in me like they were with other girls.
 I hated being in my body.